batect/batect/docs/content/config/Containers.md

         # This is equivalent to 1234:5678
         - local: 1234
           container: 5678
+        # This is equivalent to 1000-1001:2025-2026
+        - local: 1000-1001
+          container: 2025-2026
   ```

+Only TCP ports are supported.

+!!! tip
+    Exposing ports is only required if you need to access the container from the host machine.

+    Any container started as part of a task will be able to access any port on any other container at the address `container_name:container_port`, even if that port
+    is not listed in `ports`.

+    For example, if a process running in the `http-server` container listens on port 2000, any other container in the task can access that at `http-server:2000`
+    without port 2000 being listed in `ports` (or an `EXPOSE` Dockerfile instruction).

 ## `dependencies`
 List of other containers that should be started and healthy before starting this container.